If you’re curious about the Kingston A400, we’ve got all the information you need right here.

 At first, we tested our Kingston A400 with CrystalDiskMark software.
 It’s one of the most widely known and used benchmarks out there.

 If we compare the results with Kingston’s claimed 500MB/s read and 320MB/s write speeds, then there is quite a difference, especially in write performance.
 However, all 120GB SSD’s feature significantly lower write speeds than read speeds.
 Overall, sequential performance is good, but not the best we have seen.
 When it comes to 4k, Kingston A400 beats some of its competitors like SanDisk SSD Plus 120GB.

 Unlike CrystalDiskMark, HD Tune Pro shows more detailed results of Kingston’s A400 read/write speeds.
 You can track tests minimum and maximum as well as average values.

-As you can see from the image above, Kingston A400 shows stable 400MB/s average read speed. the graph may show some fluctuations at the start of the test.
-However, after some times this drive performs at steady 400MB/s which isn’t bad at all.
+As you can see from the image above, Kingston A400 shows a stable 400MB/s average read speed. the graph may show some fluctuations at the start of the test.
+However, after some time this drive performs at a steady 400MB/s, which isn’t bad at all.

 This is the performance figure that everyone is after and storage device manufacturers advertise the most.
 Sequential read and write speeds show how fast you can move or transfer large amounts of data.
 For example, moving large media files, waiting on game loading screens and so on – all of this is affected by sequential read/write speeds.